forensicxlab/VolWeb-Scripts/README.md

 </p>

-This repository contains multiple scripts to interact with the VolWeb plateform.
+This repository contains multiple scripts to interact with the VolWeb platform.
 VolWeb is a memory forensics plateform used to centralize the analysis of your memory images and is available here: https://github.com/k1nd0ne/VolWeb

+You may find the REST API documentation in the wiki of this repository.

 # Contributing